The Schmidt number as a universal entanglement measure: Entanglement Measures

 \subsection{Schmidt Rank Monotones}

-Let us consider entanglement measures defined by the LOCC $\mathcal C_{\mathcal X}$ which includes local projections, which is a weak requirement.
-Such a measure is not deterministic~\cite{book2}.
-The projection $P$,
+Let us consider entanglement measures defined by the LOCC $\mathcal C_{\mathcal X}$ which includes local projections.
+This is a weak requirement, since many LOCC sub semi-groups fulfill this requirement~\cite{book2}.
+The projection $P\otimes \mathbb I_2$,

-maps the state $|\phi_r\rangle$ to $|\phi_{r-1}\rangle$.
+maps the state $|\phi_r\rangle$ to $|\phi_{r-1}\rangle$ (neglecting the normalization).
 The LOCC Condition~(ii) in Definition~\ref{Def:Measure} delivers $E(|\phi_r\rangle\langle\phi_r|) \geq E(|\phi_{r-1}\rangle\langle\phi_{r-1}|)$.
 In general, a pure state with a given Schmidt number contains less entanglement than a pure state with a higher Schmidt number.
-The next section implies the same result for mixed states. \begin{observation} Any entanglement measure is a monotone of the Schmidt number. $\blacksquare$ \end{observation} This means that a sequence of quantum states with decreasing number of nonlocal superpositions, cannot increase its entanglement with respect to $E$.
-Thus, the entanglement of Schmidt number states, for a given $r$, delivers upper boundaries for any measure and arbitrary quantum states with a Schmidt number $<r$.
+The next section implies the same result for mixed states. \begin{observation} An entanglement measure, being defined by LOCC $\mathcal C_{\mathcal X}$ including local projections, is a monotone of the Schmidt number. $\blacksquare$ \end{observation} This means that a sequence of quantum states with decreasing number of non-local superpositions, cannot increase its entanglement with respect to $E$.
+Thus, the entanglement of Schmidt number states, for a given $r$, delivers upper boundaries for measure with projections and arbitrary quantum states with a Schmidt number less then $r$.

+Note the fact that we can also use a deterministic (trace preserving) operation instead of $P\otimes \mathbb I_2$, see Eq.~(\ref{Eq:Projektor}).
+Such an operation $\Lambda$ can be given as